webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 ''NOTE'' Even though the calls are aimed at endpoints under SSL, it feels safer to have those requests made outside of the reach of the visitor web browser.

-=== 3.
-Possibility: Detected a session ===
+==== 3.
+Possibility: Detected a session ====

-On page load, a non blocking JavaScript module attempts to read from the accounts server to see whether a session is already opened or not.
+On page load, a non blocking JavaScript module attempts to read from the [https://accounts.webplatform.org/ accounts server] to see whether a session is already opened or not.

 The outline of what’s happening is described in [[#SSO and remembering]].

 If no session is detected, the module does nothing.

-=== 4.
-From a page, when you click login ===
+==== 4.
+From a page, when you click login ====

 The MediaWiki extension detects the click and sends you to '''Special:AccountsHandler/start'''.
 Its an internal process to generate a redirect to the OAuth2 authentication flow.

 The web application generates and sends user to the OAuth authentication endpoint, with some data:
 * The client identifier ("<tt>client_id</tt>")
 * What the application wants ("<tt>scope</tt>")
-* What state it was in ("<tt>state</tt>"), this is a random key used to store inside a keystore such as memcache so we can retrieve the state data after the authentication process.
+* What state it was in ("<tt>state</tt>"), this is a random key used to store inside a key store such as Memcache so we can retrieve the state data after the authentication process.

 '''NOTE''' In Mozilla Firefox Accounts, the <tt>callbackUri</tt> is configured in the server configuration directly.
 This is considered safer to trust only the configuration file in contrast to common OAuth2 server implementation where they also want the <tt>callbackUri</tt> as part of the first redirect.
 This is a way to address a security breach in original OAuth2 specification.